Gravitational and electromagnetic radiation from binary black holes with electric and magnetic charges: Elliptical orbits on a cone: conclusions and discussions

 \section{conclusions and discussions}

-In this paper, we have reviewed the equations of motion of dyonic binaries.
-By using a Newtonian method with radiation reactions included, we have calculated the total emission rates of energy and angular momentum due to gravitational and electromagnetic radiation for precessing elliptical orbits.
-It has been shown that the emission rates of energy and angular momentum due to gravitational and electromagnetic radiation have the same dependence on $\theta$ no matter how $\sin \theta$ is rational or irrational.
-Moreover, we have computed the evolution of orbits and found that a circular orbit remains circular and an elliptical orbit becomes more and more quasi-circular because of electromagnetic and gravitational radiation.
+In this paper, we have investigated the equations of inspiral motion of dyonic binaries when their distance is much larger than their event horizons.
+By adopting the weak-field approximation and using a Newtonian method with radiation reactions included, we have calculated the total emission rates of energy and angular momentum due to gravitational and electromagnetic radiations from precessing elliptical orbits.
+It has been shown that the emission rates of energy and angular momentum due to gravitational and electromagnetic radiations have the same dependence on $\theta$ no matter how $\sin \theta$ is a rational number and closed orbit or an irrational number and chaotic orbit.
+Moreover, we have computed the evolution of orbits and found that a circular orbit remains circular while an elliptical orbit becomes more and more quasi-circular because of gravitational and electromagnetic radiations.
+Using the evolution of orbits, we have derived the waveform models for dyonic binary black hole inspirals.
+The results of this work can be used to investigate whether black holes have electric and magnetic charges or not.

-In this paper, using a Newtonian method with radiation reactions included, we have only considered the leading orders of radiation and orbits.
-In other words, we have only considered 0-PN corrections.
+{Within the framework of Newtonian orbits and the relativistic gravitational and electromagnetic radiations, we have only considered the leading orders of radiations and their effect on orbits: the post-Newtonian gravitational radiation and the synchrotron radiation due to electric and magnetic dipoles.} In other words, we have only considered 0-PN corrections.
+Even in the lowest-order Newtonian approximation, we have shown the amplitudes $h_+$ and $h_\times$ of the gravitational waves for dyonic binary black hole inspirals differ from those for Schwarzschild binary black hole inspirals.

 In the future, some aspects of the higher PN corrections for the orbits of dyonic black holes need to be discussed.
-Our results can be applied to the early inspiral of the merger event of dyonic black holes.
-When they nearly merge, our methods are not valid and a higher-order PN expansion or numerical-relativity simulations are needed.
-We leave these topics for future works.
+In this paper, we have adopted the weak-field approximation.
+The main region of applicability of our results is the long inspirals that space-based GW detectors, such as LISA~\cite{Audley:2017drz} and Taiji ~\cite{Guo:2018npi}, will detect such gravitational waves.
+When they nearly merge and the weak-field approximation breaks down, non-linear dynamics of charged binary black holes will play an important role and our results are not valid.
+A higher-order PN expansion or numerical-relativity simulations are needed, which will be studied in future works. { And the waveform model for dyonic binary black hole inspirals derived in this work is a part of the inspiral, merger, and ringdown (IMR) waveform model.
+The ringdown waveform for dyonic black holes is an interesting topic which we also leave for future works.}